Embedded Vision Case Studies

-The emergence of practical embedded vision technology creates vast opportunities for innovation in electronic systems.
+The emergence of practical computer vision technology creates vast opportunities for innovation in electronic systems and associated software.
 In many cases, existing products can be transformed through the addition of vision capabilities.
 One example of this is the addition of vision capabilities to surveillance cameras, allowing the camera to monitor a scene for certain kinds of events, and alert an operator when such an event occurs.
-In other cases, embedded vision enables the creation of new types of products, such as surgical robots and swimming pool safety systems that monitor swimmers in the water.
-Electronic systems companies that adopt vision technology ahead of their competitors will reap big rewards in many markets.
+In other cases, practical computer vision enables the creation of new types of products, such as surgical robots and swimming pool safety systems that monitor swimmers in the water.
+Companies that adopt vision technology ahead of their competitors will reap big rewards in many markets.

 Swimming Pool Safety System

-While there are bigger markets for embedded vision products, swimming pool safety is one of those applications that truly shows the positive impact that technological progress can have for society.
+While there are bigger markets for vision products, swimming pool safety is one of those applications that truly shows the positive impact that technological progress can have for society.
 Every parent will instantly appreciate the extra layer of safety provided by machines that see and understand whether a swimmer is in distress.
-When tragedies can happen in minutes, an embedded vision system shows the true potential of this technology -- never becoming distracted or complacent in performing the duties of a digital lifeguard.
+When tragedies can happen in minutes, a vision system shows the true potential of this technology -- never becoming distracted or complacent in performing the duties of a digital lifeguard.
 For more information, see the Posideon Technologies website.

-The technology for embedded vision was first deployed for security applications, addressing the fundamental problem that the millions of security video cameras vastly outnumber the availability of humans to monitor them in real-time.
+Vision technology was first deployed for security applications, addressing the fundamental problem that the millions of security video cameras vastly outnumber the availability of humans to monitor them in real-time.
 Moreover, studies have shown that the attention span of a human is only about 20 minutes when watching a camera feed.
-In most cases, video cameras only help to review the scene after an incident has already occurred.
+In most cases, video cameras historically only helped to review the scene after an incident had already occurred.
 A tireless and ubiquitous embedded vision system solves many of these problems and can even provide an alert to take action in real-time.
-The EVA partnership with IMS Research provides access to analysts who have been following the security and video analytics markets for over 6 years.
-Find more information in the Security Applications section.
+Find out more information in the Security Applications section of this website.

 Gesture interfaces for gaming and other consumer devices